tytydraco/yessleep/out/The_one_that_got_away.md

 “Recovered the body this morning.
 Male.
 Probably mid twenties.”

-Prudently mortified—that could have described the face I was making.
+Prudently mortified—that could have described the face I was making. *Play it cool.*

 He went on, “Weird thing was, he was a swimmer.
 D1 at Stanford.
 Makes it all seem a bit… fishy.”